nextgis/docs_ngmobile/source/editing.rst

 After new polygon is added geometrically, you need to set its attributes by tapping on the "floppy" button (item 5 in :numref:`ngmobile_creation_landfill_pic`).
 Pressing floppy icon will save a new polygon and open Attributes editing form as shown in :numref:`ngmobile_input_form_attributes_pic` above.

-Once all the attributes are filled, tap on the Tick icon on the right top corner to save the polygon.
-If you tap on the back button on the left top corner, the system will warn you of any unsaved changes.
-The Camera icon at the bottom facilitates you to open any photograph from the local storage or take a new photograph of the geographic object just digitized.
+Once all the attributes are filled, tap on the Tick icon on the right top corner (item 2 in :numref:`ngmobile_input_form_attributes_pic`) to save the attributes.
+If you tap on the back button on the left top corner (item 1 in :numref:`ngmobile_input_form_attributes_pic`), the system will warn you of any unsaved changes.
+The Camera icon at the bottom (item 3 in :numref:`ngmobile_input_form_attributes_pic`) facilitates you to open any photograph from the local storage or take a new photograph of the geographic object just digitized.

 Adding current location
 --------------------------